zwluoqi/ChatGPT-to-API/README.md

     ```
     {"account1":{token:"access_token1", puid:"puid1"}, "account2":{token:"access_token2", puid:"puid2"}...}
     ```
   - `cookies.json` - A JSON that stores login cookies.
 If the OpenAI account is logged in with a third party such as Google, you can add a third-party account (also suitable for first-party account) and any password in `accounts.txt`.
-Modify this file as follows to use it.
+Modify this file as follows to login account.
     ```
     {
         "third party username": [